powerfulseal/powerfulseal/docs/5_setup.md

 - pointing PowerfulSeal at your Kubernetes cluster by giving it a Kubernetes config file
 - pointing PowerfulSeal at your cloud by specifying the cloud driver to use and providing credentials
-- making sure the seal can SSH into the nodes in order to execute `docker kill` command
+- making sure the Seal can `SSH` into the nodes in order to execute `docker kill` command
 - writing a set of policies

 It should look something like [this](https://github.com/bloomberg/powerfulseal/blob/master/docs/media/setup.png).